Design and Control of a High-Performance Hopping Robot: Experimental Results and Discussion

-While the paper has focused on energy accumulation, locomotion requires the robot to both accumulate and dissipate energy.
-Through setting $\alpha_{r^*}$ greater than the critical value and within the white region of the plot (Fig. \ref{fig:jump_exp}f) the robot is able to dissipate energy such that it will stabilize to a lower hopping height.
-This feature allows for efficient control of the hopping height as the robot can simply use its inefficiencies to remove energy over time as opposed to inputting energy to change height.
-The maximum reduction in LE per cycle is the hopping cycle efficiency, $\eta_{cyc}$, which can be extracted from the $\alpha_{r^*}=0$ trials (Fig. \ref{fig:jump_exp}f) and shows a range of between 0.35 and 0.5; which is, as expected, drop height dependent.
+Locomotion requires the robot to both accumulate and dissipate energy.
+Through having an $\alpha_{r^*}$ greater than the critical value and within the white region of the plot (Fig. \ref{fig:TWR_exp}) the robot is able to dissipate energy such that it will stabilize to a lower hopping height.
+The maximum reduction in LE per cycle is the hopping cycle efficiency, $\eta_{cyc}$, which can be extracted from the Criteria-0 trials (Fig. \ref{fig:TWR_exp}a) and shows an as expected height dependent $\delta_{rd}$ between 35 (3.5-4 m drop height) and 50 (0.5 m drop height).